 Christiane received a “Diplom” in biology form Eberhard Karls Universitaet in Tuebingen (working on the assassin bug fauna of a small nature reserve in Southern Brazil) and obtained her PhD from Freie Universitaet Berlin studying systematics of Reduviidae.
 She then moved to New York and became a post doc in the PBI (Planetary Biodiversity Inventory) project on Plant Bugs, where she focused on systematics of the mirid subfamily Phylinae.

 Current Lab Members

-I am Assistant Specialist, working on a variety of projects but more specifically on the Dipsocoromorpha project.
+I am an Associate Specialist, working on a variety of projects including the Dipsocoromorpha, Reduvioid, and Miridae.
 I graduated from UCR with my Master's degree in Entomology December 2012.
 For my thesis work I studied the biology, ecology, and behavior of velvety tree ants, Liometopum spp.
 I joined the Heteroptera Systematics Lab at UCR May 2013.
 I assist with many different tasks, including: image management and processing (including SEM and confocal microscopy), dissection of specimens, specimen curation and loan management, molecular procedures, and specimen databasing.

-I am currently working on a molecular phylogeny of Hypselosomatinae (Dipsocoromorpha:Schizopteridae) and a taxonomic revision of the New World Hypselosomatinae.
+I am currently working on a molecular phylogeny of Hypselosomatinae (Dipsocoromorpha:Schizopteridae) and have published taxonomic revisions of the New World Hypselosomatinae.